Dogon people: Culture and religion

 The problem of "twin births" versus "single births", or androgyny versus single-sexed beings, was said to contribute to a disorder at the beginning of time.
 This theme was fundamental to the Dogon religion.
 "The jackal was alone from birth," said Ogotemmêli, "and because of this he did more things than can be told."
-Dogon males were primarily associated with the single-sexed male Jackal and the Sigui festival, which was associated with death on the Earth.
+Dogon men were primarily associated with the single-sexed male Jackal and the Sigui festival, which was associated with death on the Earth.
 It was held once every sixty years and allegedly celebrated the white dwarf star, Sirius B. There has been extensive speculation about the origin of such astronomical knowledge.
-The colour white was a symbol of males.
+The colour white was a symbol of men.
 The ritual language, "Sigi so" or "language of the Sigui", which was taught to male dignitaries of the Society of the Masks ("awa"), was considered a poor language.
 It contained only about a quarter of the full vocabulary of "Dogo so", the Dogon language.
 The "Sigi so" was used to tell the story of creation of the universe, of human life, and the advent of death on the Earth, during both funeral ceremonies and the rites of the "end of mourning" ("dama").

 Because of the birth of the single-sexed male Jackal, who was born without a soul, all humans eventually had to be turned into single-sexed beings.
 This was to prevent a being like the Jackal from ever being born on Earth again.
 "The Nummo foresaw that the original rule of twin births was bound to disappear, and that errors might result comparable to those of the jackal, whose birth was single.
 Because of his solitary state, the first son of God acted as he did."
 The removal of the second sex and soul from humans is what the ritual of circumcision represents in the Dogon religion.
 "The dual soul is a danger; a man should be male, and a woman female.
 Circumcision and excision are once again the remedy."

 The Dogon religion was centered on this loss of twinness or androgyny.
 Griaule describes it in this passage:

 The birth of human twins was celebrated in the Dogon culture in Griaule's day because it recalled the "fabulous past, when all beings came into existence in twos, symbols of the balance between humans and the divine".
 According to Griaule, the celebration of twin-births was a cult that extended all over Africa.
 Today, a significant minority of the Dogon practice Islam.
 Another minority practices Christianity.

 Those who remain in their ethnic religion generally believe in the significance of the stars and the creator god, Amma, who created Earth and molded it into the shape of a woman, imbuing it with a divine feminine principle.